MirjamFi/BioGraphVisart/README.md

 # BioGraphVisart
 This is a web-based tool to interactively visualize *.graphml*-files, especially with biological background.
 It is written in javascript based on [nodejs](nodejs.org) and [cytoscape.js](http://js.cytoscape.org).
+It is meant for smaller graphs (up to 30 nodes) but of course bigger networks can be used with loss of clarity and comprehensibility and it takes longer calculation times.

-**Nodes** are usually genes but can be something different with restricted options of visualisation and additional information.
+**Nodes** are usually human genes but can be something different with restricted options of visualisation and additional information.
 The **labels** of the nodes are taken from the node attribute *\<data key="v\_symbol"\>...\</data\>* (if gene symbols available) or *\<data key="v\_name"\>...\</data\>* (otherwise).

 **Edges** are interactions between genes taken from the edge attribute *\<data key="e_interaction"\>...\</data\>*.
 Edge arrows representation depends on the interaction type (see [kegg.js](https://www.kegg.jp/kegg/xml/docs/)) and is shown in the table ***Interactions***.
 Default edge arrow is 'vee'.